nusco/narjillos/README.md

 Each DNA strand goes through a process called "embryology", which generates the physical body of a narjillo.
 Each chromosome roughly generates a segment in the narjillo's body, and the genes in the chromosome dictate that segment's appearance and behavior: its color, size, angle, and so on.

-The DNA is also called the _genotype_, and the physical body is also called the _phenotype_---so you can say that "the genotype generates the phenotype".
+The DNA is also called the _genotype_, and the physical body is also called the _phenotype_ --- so you can say that "the genotype generates the phenotype".
 Identical genotypes always generate identical phenotypes.
 Similar genotypes tend to generate similar phenotypes.
 Very different genotypes tend to generate very different phenotypes.

 All the narjillos generated in the beginning are collected in a dish under your microscope.
-The dish is also filled with food---the blue dots.
+The dish is also filled with food --- the blue dots.
 More food keeps spawning slowly as the experiment goes on.

 ####Selection

 Narjillos try to reach the food by swimming.
 You can look at their "mouths" (the thin green lines) to see which direction they're trying to go.
-Narjillos don't think, and they don't have any sophisticated states---they just oscillate mechanically in response to the direction of their target.
+Narjillos don't think, and they don't have any sophisticated states --- they just oscillate mechanically in response to the direction of their target.
 These oscillations push them around in the dish.

 Some narjillos are decent swimmers, but most are not.
 You'll see many who cannot even move, or tend to move in the opposite direction they're aiming at.
 Those who cannot reach food will eventually get exhausted and die.